 complex and sonically rich on the entire African continent - nothing in the world sounds like matepe!

-For economic, social, and religious reasons, matepe music is severly endangered cultural heritage.
+For economic, social, and religious reasons, matepe music is severely endangered cultural heritage.

-Over the course of her four years of field research, Jocelyn Moon met
+Over the course of four years of field research, Jocelyn Mory (then Moon) met

 less than ten master musicians and only a few families keeping these traditions alive.